yogeshkumarpilli/TweetSentimentAnalysis-with-DeepLearning/README.md

 # Tweet Sentiment Analysis-with-DeepLearning

-## This Repository contains all the deep learning techniques implied on tweet sentiment analysis
+## This Repository contains all the deep learning techniques applied for tweet sentiment analysis